 While you are an inpatient at a Novant Health hospital, you may be cared for on one of the units described below:

-Intensive care units - All of our hospitals have intensive care units (ICU) to treat patients facing a life-threating illness.
+All of our hospitals have intensive care units (ICU) to provide critical care to patients facing a life-threatening illness.
 Some of our larger hospitals also have specialized intensive care units including:

 Cardiovascular intensive care unit (CVICU) - For treating patients after heart surgery